simplepayment/simplepayment.github.io/index.md

 4. Payment notification will be sent if the charging is successful

-#Web services Information
+# Web services Information

-We are using RESTful API, and data are encoded in JSON.
+We are using RESTful API, and data is formatted in JSON.

 ### URL: